snarkify/scroll-proving-agent/README.md

-# Snarkify Scroll Proving SDK
+# Snarkify Scroll Proving

 ## Introduction

-The Snarkify Scroll Proving SDK is a high-performance binary, built on [Snarkify](https://snarkify.io/), designed for efficient block proving within the [Scroll SDK](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/).
-Leveraging Snarkify’s expertise in zero-knowledge GPU acceleration, this SDK provides an easy-to-use, cost-effective solution for block proving.
+The Snarkify Scroll Proving is a high-performance binary, built on [Snarkify](https://snarkify.io/), designed for efficient block proving within the [Scroll SDK](https://scroll-sdk-init.docs.scroll.xyz/en/sdk/).
+Leveraging Snarkify’s expertise in zero-knowledge GPU acceleration, it provides an easy-to-use, cost-effective solution for block proving.

 ## How It Works

-The Snarkify Scroll Proving SDK integrates with the [Scroll Proving SDK](https://github.com/scroll-tech/scroll-proving-sdk) to handle block proving in three main steps:
+The Snarkify Scroll Proving binary integrates with the [Scroll Proving SDK](https://github.com/scroll-tech/scroll-proving-sdk) to handle block proving in three main steps:

-	1. Task Retrieval: The SDK connects to the coordinator endpoint to retrieve proving tasks and to the Geth endpoint for block trace data required for chunk tasks.
+	1. Task Retrieval: The binary connects to the coordinator endpoint to retrieve proving tasks and to the Geth endpoint for block trace data required for chunk tasks.
 	2. Proof Generation: Each task is dispatched to the Snarkify platform, where proofs are generated.
-	3. Task Completion: The SDK periodically checks the task’s status on the Snarkify platform and, once complete, submits the proof back to the coordinator.
+	3. Task Completion: The binary periodically checks the task’s status on the Snarkify platform and, once complete, submits the proof back to the coordinator.

 ## Getting Started

 ### Install Helm Chart
-To deploy the SDK, you’ll need Helm.
+To deploy the binary, you’ll need Helm.
 Install Helm with:
 ```bash
 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
 ```